dwarvesf/playground/01_literature/how-to-push-content-on-note-d.md

 ## Commit changes
 After editing, your post is only saved on local files.
 To post it to memo, you will need to create a request for administrator to approve.
 Before creating a request, you need to commit all changes first:
 1. Go to Source control section.
-2. Sync all changes in note.d.foundation and in the branch you edited.
+2. Sync all changes in memo.d.foundation and in the branch you edited.
 3. Stage all changes of the branch you edited.
 4. Name the commit and press Commit button.